memaxo/retinal_fundus_classifer/README.md

 - 88.89% validation accuracy
 - 0.8000 F1 score

-See `report.txt` for detailed analysis and methodology.
+See `Report.docx` for detailed analysis and methodology.